Byšice: Etymology

 The name is believed to originate from the personal name Byš.

 Geography

 Byšice is located about 9 km southeast of Mělník and 23 km north of Prague.
-It lies in the Jizera Table plateau.
+It lies in the Jizera Table.
+The highest point is at 279 m above sea level.
+The stream Košátecký potok flows through the municipality.

 History

 The first written mention of Byšice is from 1321.
 The settlement was founded on a trade route from Mělník to Mladá Boleslav.
 It was an agricultural and market village, in the 19th century it was a market town.

 The seal comes from the 15th or 16th century.
 The coat of arms is derived from this seal.

 Demographics

 Economy

 In Byšice is located one of the most significant Czech food-producing companies, Vitana.
-The company was founded in 1919 as Graf and it was moved into Byšice in 1927.
-In 2013 it became a part of the Orkla ASA conglomerate.
+The company was founded in 1919 as Graf and it was moved to Byšice in 1927.
+In 2013, it became a part of the Orkla ASA conglomerate.

 A large part of the municipal territory is agricultural land, which is managed by several entities.